Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 main challenge here is the lack of abundance of data and ensuring how well predictions can be made regarding areas that are at a much higher risk of having children being born with asthma or developing asthma in adolescence.

-### Data preprocessing:
+### Data Preprocessing:

-There are 7 datasets that the following was done on:
+There are 7 datasets where preprocessing was needed, here are the steps taken to clean the data:

-Reduced the duplicates in the datasets
+- Reduced the duplicates in the datasets

-Reduced the null values in the datasets
+- Reduced the null values in the datasets

-Created a TRUE/FALSE column for machine learning use based on Asthma Prevalence
+- Created a TRUE/FALSE column for machine learning use based on Asthma Prevalence

-Created consistencies in datasets (ZIPCODE and County) to ensure merging goes as planned
+- Created consistencies in datasets (ZIPCODE and County) to ensure merging goes as planned

-Created mostly numerical values in the columns for smooth transition into machine learning
+- Created mostly numerical values in the columns for smooth transition into machine learning

-Made sure everything was merged properly into sql and then successfully exported into a csv
+- Made sure everything was merged properly into sql and then successfully exported into a csv

 ### Description of feature and feature selection: